appserver-io/appserver/_docs/naming-directory.md

 permalink: /get-started/documentation/naming-directory.html
 ---

 Every container running in the application server has an internal registry; we name it Naming Directory.
 In Java, it is called `Enterprise Naming Context` or in short `ENC`.
 The naming directory an object store; the container registers references to its resources.
 Resources can be beans or contexts provided by an application.
-All resources are registered in the `Naming Directory`, which ensures accessability.
+All resources are registered in the `Naming Directory` to ensure accessability.

 ## Configure Directories